ajeygore/ajeygore.github.com/collections/_posts/2023-09-18-What-leaders-do.md

 <p>
 Few days ago, Jacky asked me two questions, one of them was What leaders do?

+> Product engineering is a  team sport.
+You are a sports team manager and your job is make them shine.

 <blockquote class="twitter-tweet "><p lang="en" dir="ltr">
     <a href="https://twitter.com/jackyfat2fit/status/1697812843528405339?s=20">
     </a></p>